lhbikos/ReC_Psychometrics/docs/09-EFA_PAF.md

 At the item level, our KMO values range between .74 (Str4) and .91 (Obj2).

-Considering both item- and matrix- levels, we conclude that the sample size and the data are adequate for component (or factor) analysis.
+Considering both item- and matrix- levels, we conclude that the sample size and the data are adequate for factor (or component) analysis.

-##### Are there correlations among the variables that are big enough to be analyzed?
+##### Are the correlations among the variables big enough to be analyzed?

 **Bartlett's** lets us know if a matrix is an *identity matrix.* In an identity matrix all correlation coefficients (everything on the off-diagonal) would be 0.0 (and everything on the diagonal would be 1.0).